coffee-software-show/bootiful-mcp/README.md

 ## Simple HTTP MCP Service

 This next example, `catfacts-stdio-mcp-service`, is built using HTTP.
+You can inspect it using the inspector with `./inspect.sh` and then plugin `http://localhost:8080/sse` for the `URL`.

 The MCP protocol supports HTTP, but Claude Desktop itself does not.
 So, we'll need a bridge, to act as a client to our HTTP MCP service, and a service for the Claude Desktop client, adapting STDIO to HTTP.
 That's `catfacts-mcp-proxy`.
 It'll generate a native binary that can be registerd with Claude Desktop.
 To use it, you'll need to export an environment variable with a username and a password on your desktop environment. if you're connecting to the HTTP MCP service directly, you'll need to specify that by overriding the `catfacts.mcp.host` property.